Focused support for farming communities

 This includes providing guidance and techniques on preserving soil and water health, such as crop rotation, mulching, green manure, irrigation, drainage and the reduced use of pesticides, as well as reducing water use through new techniques and technologies, such as drip irrigation.

 We have an ongoing commitment to eliminate the use of unsustainable sources of wood by our contracted farmers.
-In 2016, 99% of our contracted farmers’ wood fuel for curing was from sustainable sources.
-We publish our full wood fuel data in our Sustainability Performance Centre.
+Our monitoring of our contracted farmers’ wood use for curing has shown 99.9% was from sustainable sources for the last three years.
+We publish our wood fuel data in our ESG Performance Data Book.

 Our biodiversity risk and opportunity assessment tool, which was developed by our former Biodiversity Partnership with three conservation NGOs, helps our companies identify, assess and address risks arising from their impacts and dependencies on biodiversity and ecosystems in and around their leaf-growing operations.
 All our tobacco leaf growing operations have completed assessments and initiatives are in place to address the issues identified.
 For more details, please see Managing biodiversity.